josecampuzano/starter-restaurant-reservation-main/README.md

 ## Features

 ### Create Reservation
-You can create a reservation in the next way.
-First you can create a new reservation by clicking on the `+ New Reservation` at the top of the page.
+Create a new reservation by clicking on the `+ New Reservation` at the top of the page.
 Each reservation requires a first name, last name, mobile number, party size, reservation time, and reservation date.
-> Errors will be thrown if one of the following were to occur: Invalid mobile number length, any of the fields are empty, date of reservation must be placed for the future, and the reservation time must be valid as well being between the restaurant operating hours.
+> Errors will be thrown if one of the following were to occur:
+1. Invalid mobile number length
+2. Any of the fields are empty
+3. Date of reservation is in the past
+4. Time of reservation is not between the restaurant operating hours.

 <br />